 If you're not pooping enough.

 "If you are having a bowel movement every other day or less frequently—or you experience pain and straining—then you may be suffering from constipation," says Pedre.
-"For many people this is caused by dehydration and a diet low in fiber.
-For women who are estrogen dominant or on the birth control pill, this may be caused by excess estrogen."
+"For many people this is caused by dehydration and a diet low in fiber."

 The problem with not pooping enough?
-For one, when your poop remains in your intestines, your body will actually start to reabsorb and recirculate those should-have-been excreted toxins and hormones, possibly leading to hormonal imbalances, fatigue, and brain fog, says Pedre.
+For one, when your poop remains in your intestines, it's not doing its job to naturally remove waste from your body, says Pedre.
 Not to mention, it could cause painful hemorrhoids from straining.